diev/diev.github.io/resume-en.md

 * Broad experience in developing of bank business processes.
 * Strong skills in automatization of data flow procedures and transformations.
 * A number of programing languages and developer environments.
-* Implementing and maintenance of heterogeneous networks and servers infrastructure.
-* The main purpose: to make it work!

 ## Experience